 As is turns out, investors don’t always see the same things we do when we look at the numbers.
 We see that HTC lost money and that they sold fewer phones and are quick to write Q4 of 2016 off as a bad quarter.
 But with HTC’s stock price going up, there’s obviously something that we’ve missed.

 On closer examination of the numbers, we can see that the NT$3.6 billion net loss that HTC reported for Q4 is actually less than the NT$4.1 billion HTC reported for Q4 of 2015.
 Losing money is never a good thing, but HTC is now losing LESS money than it was a year ago.
 On top of that, HTC lost less money in Q4 of 2016 despite the 13.6% year-over-year decrease in revenue.
 The numbers match up with HTC’s cost-cutting efforts which have allowed “enhanced resource realignment to deliver a 34% cost reduction over the year.”

 If you take a step back and look at HTC’s quarterly numbers for the past two years, you can clearly see the company is operating far more efficiently than it was in 2015.

-We know there are a lot of you who have already given up on HTC, but let’s not forget that the Android ecosystem is where it is at now because of the groundwork that was laid by HTC.
-With HTC planning to only release 6-7 smartphones in 2017, we’re hoping one or two of them will be good enough that consumers will start buying HTC phones again.
+We know there are a lot of you who have already given up on HTC, but let’s not forget that the Android ecosystem is where it’s at now because of the groundwork that was laid by HTC.
+With only release 6-7 HTC smartphones planned 2017, we’re hoping one or two of them will be good enough that consumers will start buying HTC phones again.